Can the World Unite to End the Plastic Pollution Crisis?

-(Bloomberg) -- The final round of United Nations-brokered talks aimed at tackling plastic pollution are opening in South Korea with deep divisions over the need to stem the rising flood of the material, a rift that threatens to scupper a two-year long quest for a deal.
+(Bloomberg) -- The final round of United Nations-brokered talks aimed at tackling plastic pollution opened in South Korea with deep divisions over the need to stem the rising flood of the material, a rift that threatens to scupper a two-year long quest for a deal.

+The tension at the heart of negotiations, which began Monday in Busan and were on full display during the opening plenary, is whether to agree to binding limits on certain classes of chemicals and on plastic production, or to settle on a package of funding aimed at improving trash collection and recycling.

+“I don’t expect, as you’ve seen from this morning, necessarily that negotiations will be easy,” said Inger Andersen, executive director of the United Nations Environment Programme, during a press briefing between the morning and afternoon sessions.

 Plastic production will jump about 60% to 736 million tons a year by 2040, according to the Organization for Economic Co-operation and Development, dramatically increasing volumes as research shows how toxic the materials are as they accumulate in the natural environment and in human bodies.